We may earn income from links in this post. Please read this Disclosure for details.

 Feast of the Souls in Janitzio on Lake Patzcuaro

-Although we wouldn’t be in Janitzio for the Feast of the Souls, looking out across the pale blue lake, it was easy to imagine the souls of the gods awakening to the sound of church bells and floating on the night mist to the cemetery.
+Looking out across the pale blue lake, it was easy to imagine the souls of the gods awakening to the sound of church bells and floating on the night mist to the cemetery.

-There, they would be welcomed with candles, copal incense, elaborate altars laden with offerings of candy skulls and flowers — gifts from the living to the dead– for the Feast of the Souls.
+There, they would be welcomed with candles, copal incense, elaborate altars laden with offerings of candy skulls and flowers.

-Bringing whole new meaning to the concept of company’s coming for dinner.
+Similar to All Souls Day in Guatemala where food is prepared for the departed it brings a whole new meaning to the concept of company’s coming for dinner.

-Travel Tips for Lake Patzcuaro
+Travel Tips for Lake Pátzcuaro

-Location of Isla Janitzio: The island of Janitzio is located 3 kilometres north of Patzcuaro and there are many buses, taxis and shared mini-vans going there several times daily.
-You can catch one near Plaza Chica beside the market
+The island of Janitzio is located 3 kilometres north of Pátzcuaro.
+There are many buses, taxis and shared mini-vans going there several times daily.

 Rooms were very spacious and the hosts extremely helpful.
 They also had quite an elaborate home altar installed for Dia de los Muertos.